 Bashing others doesn’t help your case: A crisis communication management case study

 It’s not often that outsiders get to see the private detail of an issue management campaign.
 But the war over premium milk has revealed some of the controversial strategies attempted in pursuit of corporate interests.

-It’s no wonder Parmalat are getting nervous.
+It’s no wonder Parmalat is getting nervous.
 Locally produced A2 brand has gone from zero in 2007 to 5% of Australia’s fresh milk market today.
-More importantly A2 now holds 9% by value of the important supermarket milk market, and is the only milk brand in the top 20 products sold by Coles and Woolworths.
+More importantly, A2 now holds 9% by value of the important supermarket milk market and is the only milk brand in the top 20 products sold by Coles and Woolworths.